zaxguo/p1-kernel/docs/rationales.md

+## Rationale

+The kernel must run on cheap & modern hardware.

+Showing the kernel's evolution path is important.
+Along the path, each version must be self-contained runnable.

+We deem the following kernel functions crucial to implement:
+* protection modes
+* interrupt handling
+* preemptive scheduling
+* virtual memory

+Experimenting with these features is difficult with commodity kernels due to their complexity.

 ## Raspberry Pi OS project introduction or how to efficiently learn operating system development?

 A few years ago, I opened the source code of the Linux kernel for the first time.
 At that time, I considered myself more or less a skillful software developer: I knew a little bit of assembler and C programming, and had a high-level understanding of major operating system concepts, such as process scheduling and virtual memory management.
 However, my first attempt was a complete failure - I understood almost nothing.